UNLAWFUL CONVERSION PREVENTION

 IFSC: HDFC0000026

-(Note: Please mention ‘SWAMI SHRADDHANAND FUND‘ in remarks)
+(Note: Please mention UCPR in remarks)

-for donation receipt after payment through UPI or Direct Bank Transfer, please contact us at
+For any queries, or for donation receipt after payment through UPI or Direct Bank Transfer,

 ______________________

-We accept donations only in Indian Rupees from Indian bank accounts
+We accept donations only in Indian Rupees from Indian bank accounts.

 Note :